123inkt/123view/docs/adding-repositories.md

 # Adding repositories

 Once docker has started, your project is available, but no repositories have been added yet.
-Follow the steps below to add repositories:
+Follow the steps below to add a repository:

 1) Start bash in your docker container:
 ```shell